-In July, Credential Phishing attacks reached a six month high, with numbers that rival Spam volume.
+In July 2020, credential phishing attacks reached a six-month high, with numbers that rival spam volume.

-In a Credential Phishing attack, perpetrators frequently impersonate a known brand or entity in an attempt to steal a user’s email credentials.
-The email may appear to be from an internal department such as HR, from a government agency or to be an automated notification.
-These attacks often contain malicious links which redirect users to a credential harvesting site controlled by the attackers.
-Once the user gives up their credentials, the attackers are able to immediately gain access to their accounts.
-This access can be used to send additional phishing attacks from the compromised account, or the attacker may choose to lurk inside the user’s inbox, observing privileged company communications until such time as they are ready to act.
+In a credential phishing attack, perpetrators frequently impersonate a known brand or entity in an attempt to steal a user’s email credentials.
+The email may appear to be from an internal department such as human resources, from a government agency, or an impersonated automated notification.
+These attacks often contain malicious links that redirect users to a credential harvesting site controlled by the attackers.
+Once the user inputs their credentials, the attackers are able to immediately gain access to their accounts.
+This access can be used to send additional phishing attacks from the compromised account, or the attacker may choose to lurk inside the user’s inbox, observing privileged company communications until they are ready to act.

-Organizations and employees should be vigilant for these attacks, and take the necessary precautionary measures:
+Organizations and employees should be vigilant for these attacks, and take the necessary precautionary measures, including:

 - Double-check the senders and addresses to ensure that they're coming from legitimate sources.
 Don't trust the display name.

 - Always double-check a website’s URL before signing in.
 Attackers will often hide malicious links in redirects or host them on separate websites that can be reached by safe links.
 This allows them to bypass link scanning within emails, which is done by traditional email security solutions.
 If the URL looks suspicious, don't enter your credentials and always verify with your company's IT department.

 Interested in learning more about how Abnormal stops credential phishing attacks from hitting your organization?
 Request a demo today.